Birkirkara: Churches

-The Church of Our Lady of Victories is a small church found within the small narrow streets in the area known as 'Has-Sajjied'.
+The Church of Our Lady of Victories is a small church found within the narrow streets in the area known as 'Has-Sajjied'.
 This church was known to have existed as far back as 1575.
-In the 17th century when the parish church was being built this church was dismantled to allow easy access to the quarry that was supplying the stones needed.
+In the 17th century when the parish church was being built, this church was dismantled to allow easy access to the quarry that was supplying the stones needed.
 It was erected once again after the 1675–1676 Malta plague epidemic.
 The present church was built between 1728 and 1736 in the Baroque style.
 The internal pilasters follow the Tuscan style with the dome featuring floral motifs and emblems of the Litany of the Blessed Virgin Mary.